thomasjdelaney/Regional_Correlations/README.md

 - update the README.md
 - fix the 'is_strong' flag.
 - consider the relative mutual information
-- check mutual information calculation
+- don't use stimulus condition 17 for figures